 - Restricted, repetitive patterns of behavior, interests, or activities;

-- Symptoms must be present in the early developmental period (typically recognized in the first two years of life); and
+- Presence of symptoms in the early developmental period (typically recognized in the first two years of life); and

 - ASD can range in impact from mild to significantly disabling.

-- The table below shows data from the Centers for Disease Control and Prevention's (CDC) Autism and Developmental Disabilities Monitoring (ADDM) Network*.
-The most recent findings from the ADDM Network show that in 2010:
+- The table below shows data from the Centers for Disease Control and Prevention's (CDC) Autism and Developmental Disabilities Monitoring (ADDM) Network *.
+The most recent findings from the ADDM Network (published April, 2016) show that in 2012:

 - Overall, an average of 1 in every 68 eight-year old children was identified as having ASD.

 - ASD is almost five times more common in boys (1 in 42) than in girls (1 in 189).